 Master of Metal

-Recently, in an interview with Loudwire’s Gear Editor Squiggy, he explained that its about more than skill.
-“There’s so many amazing drummers out there that have incredible technique.
+Recently, in an interview with Loudwire’s Gear Editor Squiggy, he explained that it’s about more than skill.
+“There are so many amazing drummers out there that have incredible technique.
 It’s impressive, but it bores the shit out of me.
 I would much rather watch someone like Keith Moon or Lars Ulrich because they’re fun to watch.
 That’s gonna catch my ears and eyes more than technique.”

 Early Heroes and Influences

 Before a Sons of Apollo soundcheck, while backstage, Squiggy asked Portnoy about his earliest drumming inspirations and influences.
 The burning question was What was the song that made him want to get behind the kit? “[Led Zeppelin’s] ‘When the Levee Breaks’ is probably it.
 It’s the fattest drum intro ever.”

 But the first Portnoy says he mastered was from a different band on Led Zeppelin’s Swan Song label: “The first drum beat that I ever played, and this is weird because I’m not the biggest fan, is ‘Can’t Get Enough’ by Bad Company.”

 He goes on, “The only metal when I was growing up was Black Sabbath, I guess Deep Purple and Led Zeppelin were kinds of prototypes for metal.
 And then came KISS and AC/DC and Judas Priest and Iron Maiden.
 I think the benchmark for metal drumming for me, early double bass drumming, was ‘Fast as a Shark’ by Accept, ‘Overkill’ by Motorhead, and ‘Red Hot’ by Motley Crue. they were the benchmarks for double bass drumming before thrash metal came around.
 Those were the songs that taught me to play double bass [drums].”